Mesalamon/demo/readme.txt

- this is a demo for learning git
+this is a demo for learning git i dont know where is wrong